pmartinunizar/BioprintingProtocol/README.md

 # bioprinting_protocol
-The following repository is created to upload the scripts elaborated for the article IJB_025120094
+The following repository is created to upload the scripts elaborated for the article.